AndrewAGuy/vascular-networks/README.md

 ## The roadmap to 1.0
 - Support for variable viscosity (e.g. Fåhræus-Lindqvist effect) and some degree of variable pressure at the network outlets (e.g. two-stage networks for functional structures and surrounding capillary bed), if possible to do without a generic constrained minimization package.
   - A separate package for optimization and setting radii in the most general case.
-- Support for amplifying downstream radii (and reducing upstream) to ensure minimum features sizes, as well as fixed vessels (where radii fractions are always known).
 - Support for higher order splitting:
   - ~~Adapt splitting function and optimizer to work with n-furcations.~~
   - Adapt topological actions.